Banandy-w/Selenium-Python-Tests/README.md

 ## Next Steps
 - [ ] Write more test cases that attack the login feature differently.
 - [ ] Expand POM for another slightly more complicated feature that should also expand our understanding of Selenium.
 Likely considering Search
+- [ ] Implement the tests for multiple browsers

 # Try this for yourself!